-The basic difference between being assertive and being aggressive is how our words and behavior affect the rights and well-being of others.
+The basic difference between being assertive and being aggressive is how our words and behavior affect the rights and well-being of others. – Sharon Anthony

-What it Means to be Assertive…
+What Does it Mean to be Assertive?

 Assertiveness is the ability to express your thoughts and opinions openly without being rude, aggressive or judgmental.
 It’s about being honest while at the same time respecting people’s needs and opinions.